lineality/best_practice_pledge_template/README.md

 - a goal here is establishing compromise-friendly areas where agreements can be aligned, for example areas of agreed upon importance regardless of specific implementation details being different separate time/places/institutions.

 ## 2. A Clarification Statements Section:
-- heading off policy predictably contentious topics and obstacles:
+- clarifying historically unaffirmed (neglected) constructive values
-- clarifying historically unchallenged problems.
+- clarifying historically unchallenged problems
-- clarifying historically unaffirmed (neglected) constructive values.
+- clearly anticipating predictable obstructions

 ## 3. A Standard Error Report Section:
 - for auditing frequent areas of process failure